A saturation-absorption rubidium magnetometer with multilevel optical Bloch-equation modeling for intermediate-to-high fields: Theoretical Modeling

-The spectral response of the $^{87}\text{Rb}$ system was first modeled using the Optical Bloch Equation (OBE) formalism to establish a theoretical baseline.
+The OBE model was validated against the experimental spectra using simulation parameters constrained to match the experimental conditions: a probe beam waist ($w_0$) of $0.84\,\text{mm}$, an incident pump power of $5.5\,\text{mW}$, and a temperature of $310$K ($37^o$C).
 The atomic properties, including transition strengths, natural lifetimes, and hyperfine splitting constants, were obtained from the standard reference for $^{87}\text{Rb}$ $D$ line data \cite{steck_rubidium_2025}.
-The simulation parameters were constrained to match the experimental conditions: a probe beam waist ($w_0$) of $0.84\,\text{mm}$, an incident pump power of $6\,\text{mW}$, and a temperature of $313$K ($40^o$C).

-Figure \ref{fig:SimulatedSAS_0p4092T} presents the simulated saturated absorption spectrum calculated at a magnetic field of $B = 0.4092\,\text{T}$.
-This precise field value was determined via the spectral optimization algorithm (detailed in Sec. \ref{subsec:4D}) and is consistent with independent measurements taken with a Hall probe sensor ($\approx 0.4\,\text{T}$).
-The model successfully predicts the resonance positions and the relative absorption depths.
-The specific transitions associated with each resolved peak are tabulated in Tables \ref{tab:B0p4092_simga-} and \ref{tab:B0p4092_simga+}, labeled in the uncoupled Paschen-Back basis $\ket{m_I, m_J}$.